-For entering 9th graders, successful completion of two units of arts electives; one of these units must be completed by the end of 10th grade; at least one course must be a performing arts course, and at least one course must be a visual arts course.
+For entering 9th graders, successful completion of 2 units of arts electives; 1 of these units must be completed by the end of 10th grade; at least one course must be performing, and at least one course must be a visual arts course.

-For entering 10th graders, successful completion of one unit of arts electives at Emma Willard; at least one course must be performing, and at least one course must be a visual arts course.
+For entering 10th graders, successful completion of 1 unit of arts electives at Emma Willard; at least one course must be performing, and at least one course must be a visual arts course.

-For entering 11th graders, successful completion of one unit of arts courses at Emma Willard with no distribution required among the arts.
+For entering 11th graders, successful completion of 1 unit of arts courses at Emma Willard with no distribution required among the arts.

 HISTORY & SOCIAL SCIENCE